Rebuild Wheel Cylinders

 Wheel Cylinder Disassembly

-Once off the car, it's time for disassembly and inspection.
+Once off the vehicle, it's time for disassembly and inspection.
 The outer dust boots usually pry off easily but may rip during the process.
-New ones should come with the rebuild kit.
+New ones will come with a rebuild kit.

 The pistons inside old wheel cylinders are often stubborn.
 Try shooting compressed air into the line fitting.